Professional Work

 Skills & Certifications

-• Accelerated Experiential Dynamic Psychotherapy, Level II Provider, AEDP Institute
+• Accelerated Experiential Dynamic Psychotherapy, Level III Provider, AEDP Institute

 • EMDR Trauma Therapist, Certificate, Parts I and II, Parnell Institute